 In 2018 Flowfeel Films was able to option a contract to pitch this docuseries to Amazon, History Channel, and other networks.
 While networks were very interested, the age of the case and lack of new evidence prevented networks from picking up the project.

-Flowfeel Films will begin production summer 2019 to produce a full length documentary about the disappearance of Laurel Jean, her murder, and the mysteries surrounding the case.
+Flowfeel Films will begin production summer 2019 to produce a 6 episode podcast series around the disappearance of Laurel Jean, her murder, and the mysteries surrounding the case.

 As the production draws closer we will be releasing more details about the project.
-We feel that Laurel’s case is solvable and our goal is produce a documentary that will gain wide coverage for her family.
+We feel that Laurel’s case is solvable and our goal is produce a podcast that will help bring more attention to the unsolved case.

-If you would like to speak to us about this documentary, believe you can contribute in any way, or want to share information or knowledge about this case please contact us below.
+If you would like to speak to us about this podcast and believe you can contribute in any way or want to share information or knowledge about this case please contact us below.
 We are in preliminary stages of lining up interviews.
 Please be aware that ALL correspondences will be shared with local and state law enforcement.
-We take any threats or negative communication seriously.